 If you do decide to take refills with you, it’s a good idea to place them in a plastic bag or container, as changes in cabin air pressure can cause vape tanks to leak.

-There is plenty of space for the various liquids, batteries and vape accessories.
+Expert tip: The best way to take your vape on a plane is with a vape carry case.
+There is plenty of space for various liquids, batteries and vape accessories.
 A vape case also makes it easy to keep track of your vape kit when you’re on the move, without wasting time rummaging around in the bottom of your bag.

-Can I Take Vape Juice / E liquid on a Plane?
+Can I Take Vape Juice / E-liquid on a Plane?

-Can I vape on a plane?
+Can I Vape On a Plane?

-Put simply – absolutely not.
+No, you can’t vape on a plane.
 Under no circumstances should you EVER attempt to use a vape on a plane.

 The only reason you’re carrying it onboard is because lithium batteries are forbidden from checked in luggage.
 Being caught using a vape on a plane can carry severe legal penalties and we discourage this behaviour to the utmost degree – the selfishness of one vaper can have devastating consequences for the movement as a whole.